DapeSec/Discord-PG-Bot/README.md

-# Peter Griffin Discord Bot
+# Family Guy Discord Bots

-A fun and interactive Discord bot that channels Peter Griffin's personality from Family Guy.
-The bot uses the Mistral language model through Ollama to generate responses in Peter Griffin's characteristic style, complete with his signature humor, tangents, and pop culture references.
+An interactive Discord bot system featuring Peter Griffin and Brian Griffin from Family Guy.
+The bots use the Mistral language model through Ollama to generate responses in their characteristic styles, complete with their unique personalities, and can interact with each other in a natural, entertaining way.

 ## Features

-- Responds to messages starting with `!chat`
+- Two distinct bots: Peter Griffin and Brian Griffin
-- Responds to direct mentions
+- Each bot responds to direct messages and mentions
+- Inter-bot communication allowing Peter and Brian to react to each other's messages
-- Generates responses in Peter Griffin's voice and style
+- Generates responses in each character's unique voice and style:
+  - Peter: Humorous, dim-witted, with tangents and "Heheheh" interjections
+  - Brian: Intellectual, sarcastic, and sometimes preachy
 - Uses Ollama's Mistral model for AI responses
 - Includes typing indicators for better user experience
+- REST API endpoints for inter-bot communication

 ## Prerequisites

-Before running the bot, make sure you have:
+Before running the bots, make sure you have:

 - Python 3.8 or higher installed
 - [Ollama](https://ollama.ai/) installed and running
-- A Discord bot token (obtainable from the [Discord Developer Portal](https://discord.com/developers/applications))
+- Two Discord bot tokens (obtainable from the [Discord Developer Portal](https://discord.com/developers/applications))

 ## Setup Instructions